AdamSiekierski/AdamSiekierski/README.md

 ## Hi there 👋

 My name is Adam and I'm a software developer.
-I'm a big fan of TypeScript, JavaScript, React, Node.js and Vue.js.
-I'm currently working at [AppUnite](https://appunite.com) as a frontend developer.
+I'm a big fan of TypeScript, JavaScript, React, and Node.js.
+I'm currently working at [AppUnite](https://appunite.com) as a full-stack developer, mostly with React and Elixir (Phoenix).
 I'm open to new technologies and solutions, and always willing to learn new things.
-My main focuses right now are broadening my knowledge beyond the JavaScript world, and trying to dive into a completely new platform - like iOS.
+My main focuses right now are broadening my knowledge beyond the JavaScript world, going deeper into Elixir and maybe trying some mobile platforms in the future? 🤔

 ### Nice projects and contributions: